-- (1) Voltage transformers and potential devices associated with the protective relay system shall have adequate steady state and transient characteristics for their intended functions. - (2) Voltage transformers and potential devices shall have adequate volt-ampere capacity to supply the connected burden while maintaining their relay accuracy over their specified primary voltage range. - (3) Usually one set of voltage transformers with two separate secondary windings per voltage transformer per bus (i.e. single bus substation configuration) or per power system element (i.e. ring bus and breaker-and-a-half substation configurations) is sufficient.
-The two protective relay systems protecting ERCOT System facilities may use separate secondary windings of the voltage transformers or one of the secondary windings may be dedicated to supplying the polarizing potential and the other winding used to supply other protection and monitoring functions. - (4) Voltage transformer and potential device secondary wiring shall be grounded at only one point.
-ANSI/IEEE C57 recommends grounding at the panel. - (5) Voltage transformer installations shall be designed with due regard to ferroresonance due to capacitance across the interrupter at 138kV and above. - (6) Other considerations include: - (a) Special attention should be given to the physical properties of secondary circuit fuses; - (b) Capacitor coupled voltage transformers are suitable for relaying and SCADA (Supervisory Control And Data Acquisition) telemetry; and - (c) Report loss of voltage transformer voltage such as a voltage transformer fuse failure over SCADA.
+- (1) Voltage transformers and potential devices associated with protective relay systems shall have adequate steady state and transient characteristics for their intended functions. - (2) Voltage transformers and potential devices shall have adequate volt-ampere capacity to supply the connected burden while maintaining their relay accuracy over their specified primary voltage range. - (3) Usually one set of voltage transformers and /or potential devices with two separate secondary windings per voltage transformer per bus (i.e., single bus substation configuration) or per power system element (i.e., ring bus and breaker-and-a-half substation configurations) is sufficient.
+For existing systems, the two protective relay systems may use separate secondary windings or one of the secondary windings may be dedicated to supplying the polarizing potential and the other winding used to supply other protection and monitoring functions.
+For all new installations, if the two protective relay systems protecting a zone each require a voltage transformer or potential device input for protection functions, they shall utilize isolated and separate secondary windings unless ERCOT determines that one of the secondary windings must be dedicated to metering applications. - (4) Voltage transformer and potential device secondary wiring shall be grounded at only one point.
+ANSI/IEEE C57 recommends grounding at the panel.

+- (5) Voltage transformer installations shall be designed with due regard to ferroresonance due to capacitance across the interrupter at 138 kV and above. - (6) Other considerations include: - (a) Special attention should be given to the physical properties of secondary circuit fuses: - (b) Voltage transformers and potential devices should be suitable for relaying and SCADA telemetry; and - (c) Loss of protective system voltage such as a fuse failure should be provided as SCADA alarm input.

-6.2.5.2.3 Batteries and Direct Current (DC) Supply
+6.2.5.2.3 Batteries and Direct Current Supply